-In addition, there are usually provisions that allow you to renew the terms indefinitely.
+In addition, these loans usually contain provisions that allow you to renew the terms indefinitely.

 7. Borrow against your 401(k) for your outdoor addition.

-If you have explored all other financing possibilities for a pool and come up dry, you may be able to turn to your 401(k).
+If you have explored all the other possibilities for pool loans and come up dry, you may be able to turn to your 401(k).